Monday, September 2, 2024

 Method

-Mix the glutinous rice flour, all-purpose flour, pandan juice, and salt in a bowl until well combined.
+Combine glutinous rice flour, all-purpose flour, pandan juice, and a pinch of salt.

-Pinch off small pieces of dough and roll them into balls about 2cm in diameter.
+Pinch off small pieces and roll into balls.

 Flatten each ball slightly and place a piece of chopped palm sugar in the center.

-Cook until they float to the surface, then remove them with a slotted spoon and drain on a paper towel.
+Once they float to the surface, remove them with a slotted spoon.

-Roll the cooked balls in the grated coconut until they're evenly coated.
+Immediately roll the cooked balls in grated coconut until evenly coated.

 No comments: